svolain/Blog-App/README.md

 nodemon index.js
 ```

-3. Open your browser and navigate to `http://localhost:8000` to view the index.html page.
+3. Open your browser and navigate to `http://localhost:8000` to use the app.